tahopen/tahopen-platform/README.md

 This module contains core implementations of platform sub-systems and utility classes.

 ## repository
-This module contains the JCR Jackrabbit repository implementation of the pentaho platform
+This module contains the JCR Jackrabbit repository implementation of the tahopen platform

 ## scheduler
-This module contains the Quartz based scheduler implementation of the pentaho platform
+This module contains the Quartz based scheduler implementation of the tahopen platform

 ## extensions
 This module contains a variety of capabilities used for various purposes within the platform

 ## user-console
-This module is a GWT front end for the pentaho platform, allowing users to navigate the repository, execute and schedule content, as well as administer the platform
+This module is a GWT front end for the tahopen platform, allowing users to navigate the repository, execute and schedule content, as well as administer the platform

 ## assemblies
 This module creates the Pentaho Server archive and contains the samples and other content needed for the Pentaho Server.